ajdeguzman/ajdeguzman.github.io/index.md

 <img style="float:left; object-fit: cover; border-radius:50%; margin: 8px 50px" width="200" height="200" src="assets/profile.jpg" alt="Profile">

-Hi, I'm Aj De Guzman and thanks for dropping by!
+Hi, I'm Aj and thanks for dropping by!

-I work for [Accenture](https://www.accenture.com/ph-en) where I have the exceedingly inappropriate title of "Software Engineer".
+I work for [J4RVIS](https://j4rvis.com/) as an Integration Developer.
 I thought it would be nice to share everything of my works and outdoor activities so I'm writing it here.
-When I'm not tossing keyboard, I'm trail running, hiking, or watching Netflix.
+When I'm not tossing keyboard, I'm running, hiking, or watching Netflix.
 In my spare time, you can also find me answering questions in [MuleSoft Community Forum](https://help.mulesoft.com/s/profile/0052T00000BzGrSQAV)

 <hr>